lrq3000/harbor/privacy-policy.md

 Law requirements can be different if this user / service is in another jurisdiction.

 FUTO will delete any accounts belonging to users in violation of this policy.

+## Changes to this Statement

+FUTO reserves the right to change this Privacy Policy from time to time.
+Your continued use of the applications and/or Services available after such modifications will constitute your: (a) acknowledgment of the modified Privacy Policy; and (b) agreement to abide and be bound by that Policy.

+## Contact Information

+FUTO Holdings Inc

+1044 Liberty Park Drive

+Austin, TX 78746

+United States of America

+legal@futo.org

+## Attribution

 This document is CC-BY-SA.
 Originally adapted from the [mastodon.social privacy policy](https://mastodon.social/privacy-policy).